 The Creative Arts involves the subjects of Drama, Music, Visual Arts and Photography, Video and Digital Media.
-Students are offered opportunities both in the classroom and in a variety of extra-curricular activities.
-St Clare’s is well known for excellent results in all subject areas both in our region and across the diocese.
+Students are offered opportunities in the classroom, and in a variety of extra-curricular activities.
+St Clare’s is well known for excellent results in our region and across the Diocese in all subject areas.

 Creative Arts subjects can be employed as a technique for exploring personal and community issues and developing social skills.
 They cater for a broad range of students from varying social and cultural backgrounds.
-The Creative Arts allow for the exploration of attitudes and values of many groups in Australian society as students make, perform and critically study aspects of drama, music and art in Australian and other societies and cultures.
-Students at St Clare’s learn through this program of study the values of respect, tolerance and an appreciation of other cultural beliefs and opinions.
+The Creative Arts allows for the exploration of attitudes and values of many groups in Australian society.
+Students make, perform and critically study aspects of Drama, Music and Visual Arts in Australian and other societies and cultures.
+Students learn through this program of study the values of respect, tolerance and an appreciation of other cultural beliefs and opinions.

-The aim of this faculty is to ensure that all students develop their creative potential in Drama, Music, Photography, Video and Digital Imaging and Visual Arts.
-We strive to establish programs which provide learning opportunities that encourage the enjoyment and promote self-esteem which come from involvement with performance and in the making of art.
+The aim of this faculty is to ensure that all students develop their creative potential.
+We strive to establish programs that provide learning opportunities, encourage the enjoyment, and promote self-esteem that comes from involvement with performance and in the making of art.

-We aim to develop in our students an appreciation for and value of the contribution artists, both visual and performing, make to our society and to encourage students to recognise within themselves, their unique capacity to express their ideas, making their own contributions to the world around them.
+We develop in our students an appreciation for and value of the contribution artists, both visual and performing, make to our society.
+We encourage students to recognise within themselves, their unique capacity to express their ideas, making their own contributions to the world around them.

-We aim to develop skills in making, performing and critically studying the Creative Arts.
-We aim to assist students to develop original and artistic ideas and to be able to show these in a public display or in performance.
-Further, we seek to develop the potential within our students to apply these skills to work, further study, training or leisure.
+We aim to develop skills in making, performing and critically studying the Creative Arts and assist students to develop original and artistic ideas and to be able to show these in a public display or in performance.
+Further, we seek to develop the potential within our students to apply these skills to work, further study, training, or leisure.
 We aim to foster within our students respect in every way for the artistic work and oral traditions of others.

-The Creative Arts faculty places great value on the development of student’s intellectual and practical autonomy, reflective action, critical judgement and the understanding of the role that creative and performing arts plays in the development of the “whole” person.
-The faculty also works to inculcate in the students the belief that the value of a civilization is measured by its cultural achievements.
-The students are encouraged to value cultural pursuits for both a professional oriented purpose and for leisure purposes.
+The Creative Arts faculty places great value on the development of students’ intellectual and practical autonomy, reflective action, critical judgment, and the understanding of the role that creative and performing arts plays in the development of the “whole” person.
+The faculty also works to inculcate in students the belief that the value of a civilization is measured by its cultural achievements.
+Students are encouraged to value cultural pursuits for both a professional oriented purpose and for leisure purposes.

 The faculty offers a wide range of opportunities for students to develop their own interests, to be self- motivated and active learners who can take responsibility for and continue their own learning in school and post-school settings.